Unzen Onsen 雲仙温泉

 Buses run to Unzen Onsen from Shimabara Port, Shimabara Station and Isahaya Station with journeys ranging from 40 to 90 minutes.
 Buses to and from Nagasaki, taking about 100 minutes, are less frequent.

-Another big pull of the area are the so-called Hells of Unzen.
-Specifically for viewing, these hot spring fields surrounding the town bubble to the ground's surface, hissing up plumes of white gas and letting off a sulphuric smell.
+Another big pull of the area are the so-called Unzen Hells.
+SThese hot spring fields surrounding the town bubble to the ground's surface, hissing up plumes of white gas and letting off a sulphuric smell.
 In many places, you can even see parts of the road bubbling from the heat simmering just below its surface.

 Look out for the monument erected out of respect for those who perished.

 Despite Unzen Onsen's odorous smell, Unzen spring water has marvelous qualities due to its acidic hydrogen sulfide.
 Containing antiseptic properties, this water is said to be good for beautifying skin.

 Other beneficial properties include easing back and muscle pain as well as helping with fatigue, diabetes, and a number of other ailments.